olaxyda2010-cpu/NETWORKWALKS-GIDEON-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ## Problem Encountered ##

-No problem was encountered as i followed the steps provided
+THE problem I encountered was with the network configuration and setup but  I was able to resolved the challenge by following the guideline rules strictly